MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 ## Set Default Version limits for your Organization

-Organization-level version settings define the default version storage limits that will be applied on all new document libraries created across all existing or newly created SharePoint sites.
+Organization-level version settings define the default version storage limits that applies on all new document libraries created across all existing or newly created SharePoint sites.
 This setting allows Admins to define the global default version history limits that apply across the organization to ensure consistent version storage use.

 **Example Scenario**